Non-stop flights to Reykjavik (Keflavik) (KEF)

 There are 3 airports in Austria that have non-stop flights to Reykjavik (Keflavik).

 From Innsbruck, direct flights are offered by Icelandair.
-This is a seasonal route that started in January and ends in March.
+This is a seasonal route that starts in December and ends in March.

 From Salzburg, you can fly non-stop with Icelandair or Play.
 This is a seasonal route that starts in December and ends in March.